open/close all folders

 - Ghost Amnesia: In Dead Man's Question.
 He can remember his name, but nothing else.

-- "Groundhog Day" Loop: When his father's Arrow cuts him, he gains the ability "Bite the Dust" which allows him to create brief versions of this.
-He can even control whether or not they elapse...and even if they DON'T repeat, whomever he killed to start one will die anyway—as long as he doesn't retract his Stand beforehand...
+- "Groundhog Day" Loop: When pierced by his father's Arrow, he gains an ability called "Bites the Dust", which allows him to create brief versions of this.
+He can even control whether or not they elapse... and even if they DON'T repeat, whomever he killed to start one will die anyway, as long as he doesn't retract his Stand beforehand...

-- I Just Want to Be Normal: Keep in mind that his definition of "normal" is "live without anything obstructing his rituals".
-He wants his life to be predictable...by him and Yoshihiro, at least.
+- I Just Want to Be Normal: Though his definition of "normal" is "live without anything obstructing his rituals".
+He wants his life to be predictable... by him and Yoshihiro's standards, at least.

 - Ironic Drag To Hell: Kira is dragged off to hell by hundreds of hands.